istio/istio.io/content/en/blog/2025/istio-at-kubecon-eu/index.md

     caption="KubeCon Europe 2025, Istio Kiosk"
     >}}

-Many of our TOC members and maintainers also offered support at the booth, where a lot of interesting discussions happened around Istio Ambient Mesh as well.
+Many of our TOC members and maintainers also offered support at the booth, where a lot of interesting discussions happened around Istio ambient mesh as well.

 {{< image width="75%"
     link="./istio-booth-2jpg"